halfdecadehangover/halfdecadehangover/README.md

 Things I like: My own OCs duh, planes, tanks, guns, sabres, American Revolution, CountryHumans, Guts and Blackpowder, PHIGHTING!, and many more.

 If you want to know more just ask. ok? ok..

+### Please Do Not Follow If: the Basic DNI in [this](https://truly-basic-dni.carrd.co/), fakeclaimers, sysmedicalists/system exclusionists ...

+I know DNI lists dont always work.
+I do not block people often but I am not afraid to do so.

 ![](https://komarev.com/ghpvc/?username=halfdecadehangover)